Utility of the COMPASS Test of ACT

 Questions Types and Duration of the Test

-All the questions in the COMPASS ACT test are multiple-choice questions.
+All the questions are multiple-choice questions.
 Since the test is computer adaptive in nature, the difficulty level of the questions gets automatically adapted to your capability.
 However, all the questions are based on the concepts and knowledge that you have gained in your high school years.
 At the same time, as a unique feature of this test, there is no definite time limit for taking it.

 Importance of the Test